 A former MLB ninth round pick, Garza spent eight seasons in the minors before entering the coaching profession.
 Prior to joining the Pepperdine staff in 2015, Garza served as a pitching coach in the Los Angeles Angles organization and at Riverside City College.
 During his tenure at RCC, Garza embarked upon a unique journey to Korea to study the manner in which Southeast Asian pitchers are trained.
 His intensive research led to an ongoing collaboration with Youngjin Yoon, a strength coach in the Korean league.
 Together they have created a groundbreaking hybrid pitching philosophy that merges the American power pitching culture with Southeast Asian baseball developmental strategies.
-Recently featured in Collegiate Baseball, Garza and Yoon will be the first clinicians to present as a team in PA Coaches Clinic history!
+Featured in Collegiate Baseball, Garza and Yoon were the first clinicians to present as a team in PA Coaches Clinic history!

 BOB MORGAN – Indiana University (retired)

 Upon his retirement at Indiana University, Morgan ranked 11th on the all-time active wins list.
 He finished his career with a record of 1,070-586- 6 (.646) and was one of just 30 coaches in NCAA Division I baseball history with at least 1,000 career victories.
 In 22 years at IU, he had only three losing seasons.
 His exceptional resume also includes coaching stints at both The College of Wooster and Kent State University.
 During his time as a coach, Morgan helped over 50 players reach the professional ranks.
 A published author of numerous coaching manuals, Morgan is nationally- known for having a tremendous winning attitude and a superb ability to motivate players.
 He is a PA Coaches Clinic all-star that always draws rave reviews from the attendees.